Preparing Your Auto for Transport: The Ultimate Checklist

 Weight Restrictions

-Auto transport trucks are strictly regulated by the Department of Transportation (DOT).
-They have weight limits for each axle.
-If every car on a 10-car hauler is packed with 300 pounds of luggage, the truck could be 3,000 pounds overweight.
-This forces the driver to stop at weigh stations, potentially leading to massive fines or the refusal to transport your vehicle.
-Keep the trunk and cabin empty to ensure the carrier stays legal.
+Auto transport trucks are strictly regulated by the DOT.
+They have weight limits per axle.
+If every car on a 10-car hauler is packed with 300 lbs of luggage, the truck could be 3,000 lbs overweight — forcing the driver to stop at weigh stations and face massive fines, or refuse to transport your vehicle.
+Keep the trunk and cabin empty.

 Theft and Damage Risks

-The cargo insurance that covers your vehicle during transport does not cover personal property left inside.
-If a laptop, golf clubs, or box of clothes is stolen or damaged by extreme heat, the carrier is not liable.
-Furthermore, loose items inside the car can become projectiles.
-As the truck bounces over bumps, a heavy box in the back seat could shift and shatter a window or tear the upholstery.
+The cargo insurance covering your vehicle during transport does not cover personal property left inside.
+If a laptop, golf clubs, or clothing is stolen or damaged by extreme heat, the carrier is not liable.
+Furthermore, loose items can become projectiles — as the truck bounces over bumps, a heavy box can shift and shatter a window or tear upholstery.

 Phase 3: Mechanical Preparations

 Look underneath your car for oil, transmission fluid, or coolant leaks.
 On a multi-level car carrier, vehicles are stacked.
-If your car is on the top deck and has a severe oil leak, it could drip corrosive fluid onto the paint of the luxury sedan parked underneath it.
+If your car is on the top deck and has a severe oil leak, it could drip corrosive fluid onto the paint of the luxury sedan underneath it.
 You could be held liable for that damage.
-If your car leaks, inform the carrier immediately so they can place it on the bottom rack or use protective mats.
+If your car leaks, inform the carrier immediately so they can use the bottom rack or protective mats.

 Gas Level Strategy

 Do not fill your tank.
-A full tank of gas adds unnecessary weight to the carrier—approximately 60 to 100 pounds per car.
-However, do not leave it completely empty, either.
-The driver needs to drive the car on and off the truck, potentially multiple times as they rearrange loads for other customers.
-The industry standard "Sweet Spot" is 1/4 tank of gas.
+A full tank adds 60–100 lbs of unnecessary weight per car.
+But don't leave it empty either — the driver needs to drive the car on and off the truck, potentially multiple times as they rearrange loads.
+The industry standard is 1/4 tank of gas.

 Tires and Battery

 Ensure your battery is fully charged.
-If the car dies on the truck, the driver cannot simply drive it off.
-They may have to hire a forklift or winch service, and that cost will be passed on to you as a "Non-Runner" fee.
+If the car dies on the truck, the driver cannot simply drive it off — they may need a forklift or winch, and that cost gets passed on to you as a “Non-Runner” fee.
 Similarly, under-inflated tires are dangerous during loading.
-Ensure your tires are at the recommended PSI to prevent damage to your rims and the carrier's ramps.
+Ensure tires are at recommended PSI to prevent rim damage and ramp damage to the carrier.

 Phase 4: Exterior Accessories and Toll Tags

 - Remove Custom Parts: Take off aftermarket spoilers, luggage racks, bike racks, and ski boxes.
-These alter the height of the vehicle and might not fit in the allotted clearance space on the trailer.
+These alter vehicle height and might not fit in the allotted clearance space on the trailer.

-- Remove Toll Transponders: This is a tip that saves you money!
-If you leave your E-ZPass or SunPass on the windshield, it may register the toll plazas the truck drives through.
-You could rack up hundreds of dollars in tolls for a trip you aren't driving.
-Put the tag in a foil bag or remove it entirely.
+- Remove Toll Transponders: This is a money-saver — leaving your E-ZPass or SunPass on the windshield can register toll plazas the truck passes through.
+You could rack up hundreds of dollars in tolls for a trip you are not driving.
+Remove it entirely or place it in a foil bag.

 There is nothing worse for a truck driver than a car alarm screaming for 500 miles.
-If your alarm system is sensitive to motion or tilt, the movement of the trailer will trigger it constantly.
-This drains your battery and annoys the driver (and everyone on the highway).
-Disable your alarm before handover, or provide the driver with clear, written instructions on how to turn it off if it triggers.
+If your alarm is sensitive to motion or tilt, the movement of the trailer will trigger it constantly, draining your battery and annoying the driver (and everyone on the highway).
+Disable your alarm before handover, or provide the driver with clear written instructions on how to turn it off if it triggers.

 | Aspect | The Prepared Vehicle | The Unprepared Vehicle |